icinganalysis/icinganalysis.github.io/content/Deicing boots and ice adhesion.md

-As detailed in ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162), the “expanding rubber sheet” or “ice-removing overshoe” for ice protection was developed independently from NACA in the 1930s, and was the first widely used method of aircraft ice protection.
+As detailed in ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162), the “expanding rubber sheet” or “ice-removing overshoe” for ice protection was developed independently of NACA in the 1930s, and was the first widely used method of aircraft ice protection.
 Small passages within the rubber could be periodically inflated to shed ice (typically once every two minutes).
 While some "inter-cycle" ice forms, the maximum amount of ice is limited, if all is working properly.